isomerpages/mlaw-cmc/_about-us/Our Story.md

 offers mediation service to residents in Singapore facing relational and community disputes.</p>
 <p></p>
-<p>Through a facilitated process, our mediators help parties to start communicating
+<p>Through a facilitated process, our mediators help parties to communicate
 the issues that matter to them, with the aim of uncovering what is at the core of their interest.</p>
 <p>Through joint and private sessions, the purpose of the CMC mediation is